 This review covers compliance automation platforms (tools that help organizations achieve and maintain SOC 2, ISO 27001, HIPAA, GDPR, and similar certifications) and their MCP integrations.
-We’ve organized by vendor type: commercial compliance platforms, open-source GRC tools, and MCP security governance (tools that audit and govern MCP servers themselves for compliance).
+We’ve organized by vendor type: commercial compliance platforms, open-source GRC tools, financial services compliance, and MCP security governance (tools that audit and govern MCP servers themselves for compliance).

 Vanta — Official Server